caffo/focus-tab/README.md

 ## Setup

-* Install alfred's workflow
+* Install workflow in alfred
-* Add contents of private.xml into your KeyRema4Macbook private.xml file
+* Add contents of private.xml into your KeyRema4Macbook private.xml file and reload it.
+More information about private.xml [here](https://pqrs.org/macosx/keyremap4macbook/xml.html.en).

 ## Usage